ebassi/halting_problem/content/pelican.md

 server somewhere.

-at the time, I only had some space on a web server provided by my ISP, which meant no fancy CGI stuff, or database, or dynamic web page.
+at the time, I only had some space on a web server provided by my ISP, which meant no fancy CGI stuff, or database, or dynamic web pages.
 [WordPress][wp] was still known as "b2", and it had pretty much the same feature-to-security ratio as it has today.
 I had the option of using one of the budding blogging platforms of the time, but they were pretty much consistently terrible, and